Q: What is FactFinder?

 Q: How does it work?

-A: FactFinder uses collectors (software agents) that reside at the OS level on each monitored server.
-The collectors monitor activity on the servers.
-Data from the collectors is organized via the FactFinder Management Server.
+A: FactFinder uses BlueStripe Collectors (our software agents) that reside at the OS level on each monitored server.
+The Collectors monitor activity on the servers.
+Data from the Collectors is organized via the FactFinder Management Server.
 End-users access FactFinder via the Management Server or web dashboard.
 FactFinder response-time data and application maps can also be integrated into other systems management platforms from vendors like Microsoft, IBM, HP, and BMC Software.

 Q: What kind of systems can FactFinder monitor?

 A: FactFinder was built to monitor and manage complex web-based applications.
-It monitors servers using Windows, Linux, Solaris, and AIX operating systems that are deployed on physical, virtual, and cloud-based platforms.
+It monitors servers using Windows, Linux, Solaris, and AIX operating systems that are deployed on physical, virtual, and cloud-based platforms, and even using containers like Docker.
 Further, it can monitor response times from other servers (mainframes, 3rd party services) that are part of an application, even without a collector installed.

 Q: Some of our applications come from a vendor, and some we built ourselves.
 How does this impact FactFinder?